makaroni4/makaroni4.com/_posts/2018-12-18-rad-workout-app.markdown

 ## Firebase

 [Firebase](https://firebase.google.com/) is a database platform from Google designed to power all your apps – iOS, Android, Web and more.
 So you can focus on development the app and not managing the database.
-Firebase has tons of products (different types of databases, ML and A/B-testing kits), but we'll focus our attention on Firebase Realtime Database – cloud-hosted NoSQL DB.
+Firebase has tons of products (different types of databases, ML and A/B-testing kits), but we'll focus on Firebase Realtime Database – cloud-hosted NoSQL DB.
 It's free up to 1Gb storage and 100 simultaneous connections, exactly what we need to implement a simple counter for our serverless browser application.

 <p data-height="661" data-theme-id="dark" data-slug-hash="jXyRYb" data-default-tab="js,result" data-user="makaroni4" data-pen-title="Incremental counter via Firebase" class="codepen">See the Pen <a href="https://codepen.io/makaroni4/pen/jXyRYb/">Incremental counter via Firebase</a> by Anatoli (<a href="https://codepen.io/makaroni4">@makaroni4</a>) on <a href="https://codepen.io">CodePen</a>.</p>
 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>